Marcell Ozuna Player Props: Braves vs. Phillies

-Marcell Ozuna and his .462 on-base percentage over his past 10 games (135 points higher than his season-long percentage), will be in action for the Atlanta Braves versus the Philadelphia Phillies and Zack Wheeler on May 27 at 4:10 PM ET.
+Marcell Ozuna -- with a slugging percentage of .714 in his past 10 games, including three home runs -- will be in action for the Atlanta Braves versus the Philadelphia Phillies, with Dylan Covey on the mound, on May 28 at 7:10 PM ET.

-He notched a home run while going 3-for-4 in his most recent game against the Phillies.
+He had a hitless performance in his last game (0-for-4) against the Phillies.

 Marcell Ozuna Game Info & Props vs. the Phillies